Sharing is caring!

 Reiki can be done in two ways: in person, and from a distance.
 Because Reiki is pure energy, it isn’t bound by time or space and can be sent across any distance.

 When you have an in-person session, the Reiki practitioner will gently lay their hands on or hover their hands over you in a variety of different hand positions.
+Some practitioners hover over your energy centers, or chakras.
 All the receiver needs to do is relax and just allow the Reiki to do its thing!

 In a distance Reiki session, the receiver will do exactly what they’d do in an in-person session: lay back, relax, and allow the life force energy to fill their body.
 Now, every practitioner will have their own unique process for sessions (both in-person and distance), so to know exactly what to expect during your session, you will want to clarify it first with your specific practitioner.
 Psst..
 Ask me about my distance sessions!
 Or, join me for a LIVE group healing session.